hpc-ulisboa/NTT-RVV-CHES2025/README.md

 cd NTT-RVV-CHES2025
 # Patch the OpenFHE submodule with the modifications
 ./patch-openfhe.sh
-# Download RISC-V cross-compiler toolchain and set env vars
+# Download RISC-V cross-compiler toolchain
 ./download-toolchain.sh
-source set-compilers.sh

 # Make a build directory in OpenFHE
 cd openfhe-development/